 Calculate How Much You Can Afford

 There’s no perfect formula to calculate how much you can afford, but our short answer is that your car payment should be no more than 15% of your monthly take-home pay.
 If you’re leasing, it should be no more than 10%.
-There are a few online calculators that will help you crunch the numbers:
+There are many online calculators that will help you crunch the numbers.

 Did you know that the average new car payment is $499/month for 68 months?
 Most car loans come in well over $30,000, which is absurd considering the median household income is around $56,000/year.
 At the end of the day, it’s up to you to figure out how much you can truly afford to spend on a car.
 No matter what, don’t leave it up to the car salesman to decide how much you can borrow.
 Why?
 Because, according to their facts and figures, your credit and income may qualify you to buy just about anything on the lot.